 🛫 Transportation to Munich during Oktoberfest

-During a typical three days at Oktoberfest, you can easily spend €1,500+ per person for a mid-range level of travel, plus transportation costs to Munich.
+During a typical three days at Oktoberfest, those on a mid-range budget can easily spend €1,500+ per person, plus transportation costs to get to Munich.
+We don’t recommend that.

-Yet by applying the following cheap Oktoberfest tips, you could instead be guzzling beer during Munich’s biggest bash all for just a bit more than €100 per day, including your accommodation.
+Applying the following Oktoberfest budget travel tips, you could instead be guzzling beer during Munich’s biggest bash all for just a bit more than €100 per day, including your accommodation.

 How Much Does Oktoberfest Cost?